Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unable to positively identify the UAP

-This document consists of a single still infrared/monochrome image, designated FBI Photo B23, captured by a U.S. military sensor system and submitted by the FBI to AARO as a UAP report.
-The image, timestamped 12/31/99 18:19:33 (noted as incorrect due to system clock misconfiguration), shows a dark elongated object near the right side of a targeting crosshair reticle.
-Multiple data fields in the image overlay are redacted, and no accompanying mission report was provided.
+This document is a single still image frame from a U.S. military sensor system, submitted by the FBI to AARO as part of a UAP report.
+The image, dated 12/31/99 18:18:53 (noted as incorrect due to uncalibrated system clock), shows a grainy monochrome infrared/optical sensor view with a central crosshair reticle and a small cluster of dark pixels at the reticle center.
+Significant data fields within the image overlay have been redacted, and no accompanying mission report was provided.

 Conclusion: Unable to positively identify the UAP